310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 Those kinds of people are only growing in number, so I think what I’ve been up to hasn't been pleasing Kanata-san and the more zealous worshippers…

-‘Cause lately, I’m being forced to keep a distance from all this through overseas trips more than ever.
+‘Cause lately, I’m being forced to keep a distance from all this through overseas trips waaay more than ever.

 I haven’t been able to stop people from making wishes as much as I used to.

-So yeah, all those people I warned could tell I was too powerless to stop them, and went right back to making wishes.
+So yeah, all those people I warned could tell I was too powerless to stop them, and went riiight back to making wishes.

 It’s pathetic of me, but I really can’t put a stop to what’s happening anymore.

 {% endbubble %}
 {% bubble Chiaki pastworried %}
-… They haven’t been pleased with you, Mikejima-san?
+…They haven’t been pleased with you, Mikejima-san?
 Is that why you’re always overseas?

 {% endbubble %}
 {% bubble Madara %}
 Yep.
 I mean, I’m starting to find overseas work fun too, but this was the reason why at first.

 It’s only natural this is happening; I’m a traitor to them.
-I’m the black sheep in the group that worships the all-knowing God Kanata-san.
+I’m the black sheep within the group that worships the all-knowing God Kanata-san.

 While Kanata-san maintains his divinity by granting more and more wishes—